-Car accidents will continue to happen as long as drivers engage in careless or reckless behavior on the road.
+Car accidents will continue if drivers engage in careless or reckless behavior on Hawaii roadways.
 When a negligent driver seriously injures others, those victims may be entitled to recover compensation for their losses through a personal injury claim or lawsuit.

 Contact us today for a free consultation with a compassionate Waipahu car accident attorney.
-We’ll review the details of your case with you and explain how our firm may be able to help you pursue compensation for your injuries and losses.
+We’ll review the details of your case with you and explain how our firm can help you pursue compensation for your injuries and losses.

 Leading Causes of Car Accidents in Waipahu